Flagship (magazine)

-Flagship is an independent magazine for gamers that was published from 1983 to 2010.
-Published bimonthly in the UK, it started in 1983 for play-by-mail game (PBM) players.
-The magazine also had a United States edition.
-In 2002, it expanded coverage to encompass other types of games such as boardgames, card games, computer games, and others.
-Nicky Palmer was the founding editor, with Carol Mulholland assuming editorial duties as of issue No. 70.
-The magazine ceased publication in 2010 after issue No. 130.
+Flagship was an independent magazine for gamers that was published from 1983 to 2010, originally published bimonthly in the UK for play-by-mail game (PBM) players, and then in the U.S. and in France.
+In 2002, it expanded its coverage to other types of games.

 History

-Flagship began publication in the United Kingdom in October 1983, the month before Gaming Universal's first issue was published in the United States.
-The editor for the initial Winter 1983 issue was Nick Palmer.
-Flagship was edited by Carol Mulholland from issue 70.
-Shortly after publishing issue 130 in 2010 Carol Mulholland suffered a serious illness and the magazine ceased publication.
+Flagship began publication in the UK in October 1983, becoming the first editorially independent PBM magazine the month before Gaming Universal's first issue was published in the United States.
+The editor for the initial Winter 1983 issue was Nicky Palmer who produced it in collaboration with Chris Harvey.
+In 1985, the magazine launched an American edition under the editorship of Bob Bost, which allowed the magazine to emphasise and promote international connections between PBM players.
+In early 1994 Joey Browning became editor of the American edition.
+AT Jeux published a French version of Flagship.

+Carol Mulholland assumed editorial duties as of issue No. 70, and in 2002, the magazine expanded coverage to encompass other types of games such as boardgames, card games, computer games, and others.

+Shortly after publishing issue 130 in 2010, Mulholland suffered a serious illness and the magazine ceased publication.